The Good and the Bad of TypeScript

 Besides, a lot of mistakes are spotted automatically.
 For example, if you rename a function and later forget to change the name somewhere, TS will alert you to the issue.
 This simplifies and accelerates refactoring, which is especially beneficial when you deal with large portions of the codebase.

 TypeScript supports concepts from class-based object-oriented programming (OOP) like classes, interfaces, inheritance, and more.
 The OOP paradigm facilitates building a well-organized scalable code, and this advantage becomes more obvious as your project grows in size and complexity.

 The number of active software developers detected in 2019.
 Source: Developer Economics.

 Support from the tech world

 TypeScript is an open-source language with a steadily growing community.
-The very fact that it is loved by millions of developers and backed by Microsoft gives confidence that the technology won’t be abandoned and you always can seek (and get!) assistance from the wide TypeScript community.
+The very fact that it is loved by millions of developers and backed by Microsoft conveys confidence that the technology won’t be abandoned, and you always can seek (and get!) assistance from the wide TypeScript community.
 Many popular software products — such as Asana and Slack — switched to TypeScript to manage and maintain their large codebases.

 TypeScript cons: what problems it creates

 There is nothing perfect in this world, and TypeScript is no exception.
 For the most part, its weaknesses originated from its own strengths.